-Join us in Washington, D.C.
-May 15 - 18, 2014 to network, get the latest industry news and product information, and be a part of the committee meetings for the Council of Residential Specialists.
-The CRS REALTOR® Party Convention & Trade Expo are held in conjunction with the NAR Midyear Legislative Meetings so CRS members active on NAR committees or with state lobbying initiatives can participate in both meetings and take advantage of the NAR trade exposition and other programs.
+Join us in Washington, D.C. to network, get the latest industry news and product information, and be a part of the committee meetings for the Council of Residential Specialists.
+The CRS business meetings are held in conjunction with the NAR REALTORS® Legislative Meetings & Trade Expo so CRS members active on NAR committees or with state lobbying initiatives can participate in both meetings and take advantage of the NAR trade exposition and other programs.

-There is no fee to attend the CRS REALTOR® Party Convention & Trade Expo meetings, but REALTORS® must register to attend.
-Registration will open on Wednesday, February 19 at 12:00 pm.
+There is no fee to attend the NAR REALTORS® Legislative Meetings & Trade Expo, but REALTORS® must register to attend.
 When you register please keep in mind:

 CRS HOTEL INFORMATION

 The Washington Hilton is 20 minutes from Reagan International Airport, Washington Convention Center, and Union Station.
 Room amenities include voice mail, cable television with remote, in-room pay movies, hairdryers, irons and boards, coffee makers, am/fm radio, and complimentary newspaper.
 The hotel has a health club ($10 daily fee) and indoor & outdoor pool.

 Need more Information?
 If you have further questions, call Customer Service at 1.800.462.8841.

 CRS EDUCATION SESSIONS: